Fodor's Expert Review Beylerbeyi Palace

-Built as a summer residence for Sultan Abdülaziz in 1865, Beylerbeyi is a bit like a mini-Dolmabahçe that incorporates a similarly eclectic mix of European and Turkish styles but is smaller, less grandiose, and has more of a personal feel.
-Beylerbeyi boasts ornately painted ceilings, Baccarat crystal chandeliers, gold-topped marble columns, and intricately carved wooden furniture; the central hall has a white-marble fountain and a stairway wide enough for a regiment.
-The magnolia-shaded palace grounds are also pleasant, while two waterfront bathing pavilions (one was for men, the other for women) stand out for their bizarrely fanciful architecture.
-You must join a tour to see the palace.
+Built as a summer residence for Sultan Abdülaziz in 1865, this palace is like Dolmabahçe in that incorporates a mix of European and Turkish styles, but it is smaller, less grandiose, and has a more personal feel.
+You must join a tour to see Beylerbeyi, which has ornately painted ceilings, Baccarat crystal chandeliers, gold-topped marble columns, and intricately carved wooden furniture.
+In addition, its central hall has a white-marble fountain and a stairway wide enough for a regiment.
+The magnolia-shaded grounds on the Asian side of the Bosphorus, underneath the first bridge, are also pleasant.
+Two waterfront bathing pavilions (one was for men, the other for women) stand out for their fanciful architecture.